-If you are convicted of Cycling Under the Influence, you can be penalized with a fine of $250 and, if you are a minor, your driver’s license may be suspended.
-While the penalties for a CUI are drastically less serious than they are for a standard DUI, the crime is still a misdemeanor, which is why it is so important to contact a DUI defense attorney to help you fight the charges and keep the crime off of your criminal record.
+If you are convicted of Cycling Under the Influence (CUI), you can be penalized with a fine of $250 and, if you are a minor, your driver’s license may be suspended.
+While the penalties for a CUI are drastically less serious than they are for a standard DUI, the crime is still a misdemeanor, which is why it is so important to contact a San Diego CUI lawyer to help you fight the charges and keep the crime off of your criminal record.

 Creative Commons Image by Richard Masoner